 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Batteries - August 31st
+Appliances - August 31st

 Get ready to revamp your home as ALDI launches its new ‘Style Your Room’ Special Buys.
 The supermarket giant is bringing three contemporary homeware collections to the middle aisle this Wednesday (September 5), one of which …– Read more